 Low saliva production (often referred to as dry mouth) impacts a salt’s (saliva) ability to serve its purpose as it relates to helping you keep your teeth healthy.
 Some of the most common reasons people experience low saliva production included: dehydration, medications, stress, and other medical problems.

 Symptoms can include bad breath, tooth sensitivity, increased cavities, and irritation of gums.
 It is very important to control saliva production over the long run in order to maintain good oral health.
+According to American Dental Association, dry mouth significantly increases the risk of cavities and gum disease.

 How to Support the Role of Saliva in Dental Health Naturally